BOOK NOW CALL US

 At around 5 miles roundtrip, Angels Landing isn’t the park’s longest trail.
 It’s also not the highest point in the park, though it can seem that way as you stand at the top.
 What makes this trail so dangerous is the steep climb that hikers must take, as well as the narrow ridgeline you’ll navigate as you near the trail’s peak.

-Many hikers choose to turn around and go back at Scout’s Lookout, a spot that provides a view of the summit and doesn’t require you to make your way along the chain handrails at the top.
+The hike to Angels Landing begins at the Grotto Trailhead and follows the West Rim Trail.
+Many hikers choose to turn around and go back at Scout Lookout, a spot that provides a view of the summit and doesn’t require you to make your way along the chain handrails at the top.
+Reaching Scout Lookout via the West Rim Trail does not require a permit, but if you want to continue past Scout Lookout for the final half mile to Angels Landing, you must have an Angels Landing permit.
 The handrails help keep hikers steady as they walk along a narrow ridge with drop-offs that can stretch anywhere from 800 to 1,000 feet down.
+The permit system is designed to manage the number of people on the trail and improve visitor experience by ensuring safety and protecting the environment.

 Another famous feature of this popular trail is Walter’s Wiggles, a set of 21 switchbacks cut into the stone in 1924 to allow hikers to climb the steep rock face.